klaro115/FragEngine/README.md

 Beyond that, the [Magick.NET](https://github.com/dlemstra/Magick.NET) library was added for image file import.
 A small number of file formats will still see custom implementations for this project.

+For a full list of dependencies, see the [Dependency List](./Documentation/Dependency%20List.md).

 #### Thrid-Party Tools:
 This repository contains a folder with any third-party tools and softwares that may be used by the engine's development toolchain.
 See [About Tools](./Tools/AboutTools.md) for more details.